OpenNFT/OpenNFT/docs/quickstart.rst

 .. note::

-    If you run OpenNFT on offline data - enable ``Offline mode``
+    If you run OpenNFT on offline data - enable ``Offline mode`` More about testing OpenNFT on different data is on :ref:`testing` page.

 If you enable rtQA, you can check available modes for your experiment.